jonlpersson/ed-latimore/site/_posts/2020-10-10-how-to-win-a-fight-to-the-death.md

 The problem with life is that it’s too easy.
 Our goals aren’t life or death but healthy or fast food.

-A good friend of mine always says that one of the problems guys have today is that they have no idea what it's like to be punched in the face.
-He's 100 percent correct and in more ways than he probably realizes.
+A good friend of mine always says that one of the problems guys have today is that they have no idea what it’s like to be punched in the face.
+He’s 100 percent correct and in more ways than he probably realizes.

 People have no idea of danger, so they think everything hurts.
 Yeah, it’s hard to quit sugar for a while and get your reps in daily.
 But if *not* eating a certain food is one of the most difficult challenges you’ve ever faced, you’ve never really been pushed.
 But you can take just about anything if you’ve taken a punch.

 ## What is like being punched in the face by life

-Let me describe it if you've never been punched in the face.
+Let me describe it if you’ve never been punched in the face.

 Getting punched in the face hurts.
 Your first reaction is righteous anger.
 Your first instinct is rapid revenge.
 But if you lose your discipline and give in to those feelings, you will most likely lose–and in a devastating fashion.